-This course is a one-semester course containing both lecture and laboratory components, and is designed for non-science majors.
-It is a required course for the Environmental Studies Certificate, a laboratory-science elective for the Teacher Education Program, and is an elective course for other Arts majors with an interest in environmental issues.
+This course is designed for non-science majors.
+It is a required course for the Environmental Studies Certificate, a laboratory-science elective for the Teacher Education Program, and an elective course for other Arts majors with an interest in environmental issues.
 This course can also be used as an elective in the Bachelor of Business Administration Degree Program.